grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

   or a connection attempt fails.
 - RPCs were already queued on the subchannel and a new connection was just created that did not provide enough available streams for all pending RPCs.
-- The value of the max_connections_per_subchannel attribute increases, all existing connections are already at their MAX_CONCURRENT_STREAMS limit, and there are queued RPCs.
+- The value of the max_connections_per_subchannel setting increases, all existing connections are already at their MAX_CONCURRENT_STREAMS limit, and there are queued RPCs.